earlSt1/vtt-macro-folders/README.md

 ## Future

 1. Custom folder ordering (currently defaults to alphabetical)
+2. Player-specific folder configurations
+3. Show + filter by permissions in edit dialog
-2. An API for mod developers to utilise folders elsewhere
+4. An API for mod developers to utilise folders elsewhere

 Any issues feel free to ping me on Discord (@Erceron#0370)